probcomp/Venturecxx/instructions.rst

 - `[start_continuous_inference expression]`: begin inferring continuously.

+  Start_continuous_inference is deprecated in favor of the equivalent ``[infer (loop ...)]`` idiom.

-  Start_continuous_inference evaluates an inference expression and starts executing the specified inference strategy continuously in the background.
+  Start_continuous_inference evaluates an inference expression and starts repeatedly executing the specified inference strategy continuously in the background.
 Values can be queried (e.g. with `report`) while inference is in progress.